xanzinfl/Rune-Guardian-Docs/PrivacyPolicy.md

 ## 3. Data Storage & Retention

-- Data is stored securely using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and is only accessible to the Rune Guardian development team.
+- Data is stored securely using [MongoDB](https://www.mongodb.com/legal/terms-of-use) and is only accessible to the Rune Guardian development team.
 - DMs are stored **only** if you message the bot directly.
 - Application, ticket, and punishment data are stored for moderation history unless explicitly requested for deletion.